groupdocs-annotation/GroupDocs.Annotation-Docs/net/developer-guide/advanced-usage/rotatitng-pdf-documents.md

 keywords: Rotate
 productName: GroupDocs.Annotation for .NET
 hideChildren: False
+structuredData:
+    showOrganization: True
+    application:
+        name: GroupDocs Annotation
+        description: Represents text or graphic notes, comments and remarks attached to a specific part of the content of the document using C#
+    showVideo: False
+    howTo:
+        name: How to rotate pdf documents
+        description: Learn how to rotate pdf documents text step by step
+        steps:
+        - name: Load source file an instance Annotator
+          text: Create an instance of Annotator class and pass source file path as a constructor parameter.
+You may specify absolute or relative file path as per your requirements.
+        - name: Property document
+          text: Specify document properties
+        - name: Save document
+          text: Call Annotator class .Save() method and pass output path file.
 ---

 Starting from version 21.12 there is an ability to rotate the page of PDF documents by 90, 180, 270 degrees, if you do not specify the page value using ProcessPages, the default will be the first.